Shikhawebdesign/Shikhawebdesign/README.md

 - 👋 Hi, I’m @Shikhawebdesign
 - 👀 I’m interested in ...
 Web Development and all things tech
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for... remote job opportuinities
 - 📫 How to reach me ...
+Shikhawebdesign@gmail.com

 <!---
 Shikhawebdesign/Shikhawebdesign is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.